Days of Thunder (soundtrack): Days of Thunder (score)

-The film score to Days of Thunder was composed and arranged by Hans Zimmer and featured Jeff Beck on guitar.
+The film score to Days of Thunder was composed and arranged by Hans Zimmer and features Jeff Beck on guitar.
 While bootlegs were available for years, an official album containing the score was not released until 2013, when La-La Land Records released the film's score, with bonus tracks, for the first time.

-While looking back at the film's production, Zimmer said, “It was complete insanity, but again because it was [director Tony Scott] he’d just keep it recklessly fun.”
+While looking back at the film's production, Zimmer said, "It was complete insanity, but again because it was [director Tony Scott] he'd just keep it recklessly fun."
 Zimmer elaborated on this by explaining how the film's production was behind schedule and what originally was a day trip to meet with producers in Daytona turned into a three-month composing gig done inside a studio built within a warehouse.